-- Research entails either collecting new data from primary or first-hand sources or repurposing existing data. - Research is based upon observable experience or empirical evidence. - Research demands accurate observation and description. - Research generally employs carefully designed procedures and rigorous analysis. - The emphasis of research is on the creation of generalisations, concepts, and theories that aid in comprehension, prediction, and/or control. - Research needs expertise-knowledge of the field; experience in methodology; and technical ability in data collection and analysis. - The research attempts to find an objective, unbiased solution to the problem and takes great pains to validate the procedures employed. - Research is a deliberate and unhurried activity which is directional but often refines the problem or questions as the research progresses. - Research is carefully recorded and reported to other persons interested in the problem.
+- Educational research attempts to solve the problem. - Research involves gathering new data from primary or first-hand sources or using existing data for a new purpose. - Research is based upon observable experience or empirical evidence. - Research demands accurate observation and description. - Research generally employs carefully designed procedures and rigorous analysis.

+- Research emphasizes the development of generalizations, principles or theories that will help in understanding, prediction and/or control. - Research requires expertise-familiarity with the field; competence in methodology; technical skill in collecting and analyzing the data. - The research attempts to find an objective, unbiased solution to the problem and takes great pains to validate the procedures employed. - Research is a deliberate and unhurried activity which is directional but often refines the problem or questions as the research progresses. - Research is carefully recorded and reported to other persons interested in the problem.
-The chief characteristics of educational research as described by Lulla, Murty and Taneja in their book "Essentials of Educational Research " are presented below:

-- Educational research is highly purposeful.
-It deals with the problems of teachers and educationists. - Educational research follows a systematic process of investigation as precisely, objectively and scientifically as possible. - Educational research involves the determination of the problem to be studied, formulation of hypotheses, gathering of information and necessary data from the concerned sources and using different tools of investigation.

-- Educational research employs scientific methods, objective procedures, logical arguments and inductive reasoning. - Educational research attempts to organize the data in quantitative and qualitative terms to arrive at the statistical inference - Educational research emphasizes the discovery of new facts or interpretation of known facts in a new perspective - Educational research has some underlying philosophic theory. - Educational research depends on the ability, ingenuity and experience of the research for its conclusions and interpretations - Educational research demands an interdisciplinary approach to solve many of its problems - Educational research demands subjective interpretation deductive reasoning in some cases - Educational research uses classrooms, schools and departments of education as the laboratories for conducting experiments, studies and surveys
+The chief characteristics of educational research as described by Lulla, Murty and Taneja in their book "Essentials of Educational Research" are presented below: - ♣ Educational research is highly purposeful dealing with the problems of immediate and remote concern to the problems of teachers and educationists. - ♣ Educational research follows a systematic process of investigation as precisely, objectively and scientifically as possible. - ♣ Educational research involves the determination of the problem to be studied, formulation of hypotheses, gathering of information and necessary data from the concerned sources and using different tools of investigation. - ♣ Educational research employs scientific methods, objective procedures, logical arguments and inductive reasoning. - Educational research attempts to organize the data in quantitative and qualitative terms to arrive at the statistical inference. - ♣ Educational research emphasizes the discovery of new facts or interpretation of known facts in a new perspective. - ♣ Educational research has some underlying philosophic theory. - ♣ Educational research depends on the ability, ingenuity and experience of the research for its conclusions and interpretations. - ♣ Educational research demands an interdisciplinary approach to solve many of its problems. - Educational research demands subjective interpretation deductive reasoning in some cases. - ♣ Educational research uses classrooms, schools and departments of education as the laboratories for conducting experiments, studies and surveys

-Describe the scope/area of Educational Research:
+Describe the scope/area of Research?

-Educational research is a wide field that can be viewed and categorised in a variety of ways.
-Among the most notable are the following:
+Educational research covers a vast area and it can be looked upon and classified in many ways.
+Chief among them are the following: